morris/vanilla-todo/README.md

 #### 3.2.3.
 Rendering

-Naively re-rendering a whole component using `.innerHTML` should be avoided, as this may hurt performance and will likely break important functionality such as input state, focus, text selection etc. which browsers have already been optimizing for years.
+Naively re-rendering a whole component using `.innerHTML` should be avoided as this may hurt performance and will likely break important functionality such as input state, focus, text selection etc. which browsers have already been optimizing for decades.

 As seen in [3.2.1.](#321-mount-functions), rendering is therefore split into some rigid base HTML and an idempotent, complete update function which only